New Yorker Hotel: Site

-The Wyndham New Yorker Hotel is at 481 Eighth Avenue, occupying the western side of the avenue between 34th Street and 35th Street, in the Hell's Kitchen neighborhood of Manhattan in New York City.
+The New Yorker Hotel is at 481 Eighth Avenue, occupying the western side of the avenue between 34th Street and 35th Street, in the Hell's Kitchen neighborhood of Manhattan in New York City.
 The land lot is rectangular and covers 34562 ft2.
 It has a frontage of 197.5 ft on Eighth Avenue to the west and 150 ft on both 34th Street to the south and 35th Street to the north.
 Manhattan Center abuts the hotel to the west, while One Penn Plaza, Madison Square Garden, and Pennsylvania Station are to the southeast.
 Just prior to the New Yorker's development, the site was occupied by 17 buildings, owned by Frederick Brown and the Manufacturers Trust Company.
 When the New Yorker was built, a bank branch for Manufacturers Trust was constructed at its base.

 Architecture

 The New Yorker Hotel was designed by Sugarman and Berger and is 42 stories high.
 The New Yorker Hotel also has four basement levels.
 Much like the contemporary Empire State Building and the Chrysler Building, the New Yorker was designed in the Art Deco style, which was popular in New York City in the 1920s and 1930s.